ned14/llfio/Readme.md

 boost::afio::algorithm::todo:

+- [ ] Store in EA or a file called .spookyhashes or .spookyhash the 128 bit hash of a file and the time it was calculated.
+This can save lots of hashing work later.
 - [ ] Correct directory hierarchy delete
+  i.e.:
+  - Delete files first tips to trunk, retrying for some given timeout.
+If fail to immediately delete, rename to base directory under a long random hex name, try to delete again.
+  - Only after all files have been deleted, delete directories.
+If new files appear during directory deletion, loop.
+  - Options:
+    - Rename base directory(ies) to something random to atomically prevent lookup.
+    - Delete all or nothing (i.e. rename all files into another tree checking permissions etc, if successful only then delete)
 - [ ] Correct directory hierarchy copy
+  - Optional backup semantics (i.e. copy all ACLs, metadata etc)
+  - Intelligent retry for some given timeout before failing.
+  - Optional fixup of any symbolic links pointing into copied tree.
+  - Optional copy directory structure but hard or symbolic linking files.
+    - Symbolic links optionally are always absolute paths instead of relative.
+  - Optional deference all hard links and/or symbolic links into real files.
 - [ ] Correct directory hierarchy move
+- [ ] Make directory tree C by cloning tree B to tree B, and then updating tree C with changes from tree A. The idea is for an incremental backup of changes over time but saving storage where possible.
+- [ ] Replace all duplicate files in a tree with hardlinks.
+- [ ] Figure out all hard linked file entries for some inode.

 ## Commits and tags in this git repository can be verified using:
 <pre>